How to View Docker Container Logs - A Complete Step-by-Step Guide (2026)

 Understanding Docker's Logging Architecture

-Docker captures all output from containerized applications that write to standard output (stdout) and standard error (stderr).
-This follows the twelve-factor app principle where applications should treat logs as event streams written to the console rather than managing log files internally.
+Docker logs capture all output from containerized applications that write to standard output (stdout) and standard error (stderr) streams.
+This follows the twelve-factor app principle, which states that applications should treat logs as event streams written to the console rather than managing log files internally.

-When containers generate output, Docker automatically captures this data using configurable logging drivers.
+When containers generate output, Docker automatically captures container logs using configurable logging drivers.
 The system stores logs with metadata including timestamps, stream origin (stdout/stderr), and message content.
-By default, Docker uses the json-file driver, storing logs as JSON-formatted files in /var/lib/docker/containers/<container-id>/<container-id>-json.log.
+By default, Docker uses the JSON-file logging driver, which stores container logs in JSON format at /var/lib/docker/containers/<container-id>/<container-id>-json.log.

 Basic Docker Log Commands